-You should also notify your principal at least 2 or 3 months ahead of your due date and discuss with him or her arrangements for a long-term substitute for your position.
+You should also notify your principal ahead of your due date and discuss with him/her/them arrangements for a long-term substitute for your position.
 Your principal will coordinate this process with the Human Resources office.

 Once my baby is born, can I use sick leave for the first part of my maternity/paternity leave and then switch over to Childrearing Leave after a few weeks?